Blue Apron competitor HelloFresh prices IPO, raising up to $369 million

 Blue Apron’s struggles are partly due to investor concerns, following Amazon’s purchase of Whole Foods.
 It’s also because of challenges with customer retention.

 Blue Apron and HelloFresh are part of a sea of competition in the cooking kit delivery category.
-A similar business, Plated, recently sold to Albertson’s.
+A similar business, Plated, recently sold to Albertsons.

 0